FAQ - Monitoring, reporting and verification of maritime transport emissions

 What is the minimum content and format of the monitoring plan?

-Companies must draft monitoring plans in the THETIS-MRV system, on the basis of a template defined in Annex I to the Implementing Regulation (EU) 2016/1927 (new template to be adopted by the end of 2023).
-Information concerning all mandatory items, as identified in the monitoring plan model, has to be included.
+Companies must draft monitoring plans in the THETIS-MRV system, on the basis of a template defined in Annex I to the Implementing Regulation (EU) 2023/2449 (new template).
+Information concerning all mandatory items, as identified in the monitoring plan template, has to be included.

 Additionally, there are a number of voluntary fields that might be relevant for a limited number of ship categories.
 For example: